EMPLOYMENT LAW NEWS

 State paid sick leave laws are a major compliance challenge for large employers.

-While there is no federal paid sick leave law for private employers, 15 states and Washington, D.C., have mandatory paid sick leave laws: Arizona, California, Colorado, Connecticut, Maryland, Massachusetts, Michigan, Minnesota, New Jersey, New Mexico, New York, Oregon, Rhode Island, Vermont, Washington, and Washington, D.C.
+While there is no federal paid sick leave law for private employers, seventeen states and Washington, D.C., have mandatory paid sick leave laws: Alaska, Arizona, California, Colorado, Connecticut, Maryland, Massachusetts, Michigan, Minnesota, Nebraska, New Jersey, New Mexico, New York, Oregon, Rhode Island, Vermont, Washington, and Washington, D.C.

 In addition, 3 states have mandatory paid leave for any reason laws: Illinois, Maine, and Nevada.

-The past several years have seen wave after wave of new paid leave laws at the state level (and local, as well).
+The past several years have seen wave after wave of new and amended paid leave laws at the state level (and local, as well).
 And, of course, each jurisdiction handles them differently.

-The information below will cover some of the basics for each state.
-However, employers with locations in these states with paid sick leave laws should review all aspects of the statutes to maintain compliance.
+The information below will cover some of the basics at the state-level.
+However, employers with locations in these states with paid sick leave laws should review all aspects of the statutes to maintain compliance as well as any local level paid sick leave ordinances that may impact their employees and locations.

 Arizona’s paid sick leave law has been in place since 2016.